1yimeng/cmput291assign2/README.txt

 For the self-optimized scenario, we created two indices:
 -  index on Customers (customer_postal_code) because we use this to match our randomly selected postal code.
 This operation is faster when we have an index for this attribute to group similar ones together, avoiding a scan through the entire table.
--  composite index on Orders (order_id,customer_id) since we are joining the Orders table to Customers and the View using those attributes.
-Note, from tests in DB Browser I confirmed that this is the correct order of the attributes (the other way around doesn't work).
+-  index on Orders (customer_id) since we are joining the Orders table to Customers using this attribute and grouping by this attribute on the Orders table speeds up the query

 Query 3: